Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/long-term_plan.md

 listening to voices in your head is bad; even the little ones that say not to be unwise c̄ so many galaxies∘stars,.; why is it all black like stereotypical treadmill conveyorings iff you keep dm, you'll observe some"-thing"; virtual particles,..

+i'll chew all your food; you're only allowed to swallow i'll clean your face c̄ my cock; you'll lick it clean you'll massage my cock in your mouth, while licking my chocolate salty balls, until it bleeds out, then you'll kiss my cock, and chocolate salty balls, until it'sthey're better; shower algorithm